 |gfar||=||g f2 / (f2 – A c (g – f))||(D8b)|

-Note that these formulas measure the near and far limits from the lens.
-However, to keep the resulting figures comparable to the focusing distance d, it makes sense to measure these distances from the image plane.
+Note that these equations measure the near and far limits from the lens.
+However, to keep the resulting figures consistent with the focus distance d, we have to measure these distances from the image plane.
 This can be achieved simply by adding h (not hnear or hfar).
 Thus, we define

 |dnear||=||g f2 / (f2 + A c (g – f)) + h||(D9a)|